Brian Crouser

-Brian David Crouser (born August 9, 1962) is a retired male javelin thrower from the United States, who twice (1988 and 1992) competed at the Summer Olympics during his career.
+Brian David Crouser (born August 9, 1962) is a retired javelin thrower from the United States, who twice (1988 and 1992) competed at the Summer Olympics during his career.

 Biography

 Brian Crouser was born to Larry and Marie Crouser, in early August 1962.
 At the age of nine, Brian witnessed a life-altering event.
 This event was the 1972 Summer Olympics in Munich, Germany.
 He immediately became interested in the throwing events, practicing the shot, discus, and javelin, in his backyard in a quiet, suburban, neighborhood in Gresham, Oregon.
 Brian attended Gresham High School, and participated in track and field.
 In 1981, while attending Gresham, Brian became the first boy to win the state championship in all three throwing events (Shot-put, Javelin, and Discus).

 College

 After graduating high school, Brian was quickly offered a full-ride scholarship by the University of Oregon in Eugene.
 He accepted, and began his college career in 1982.
 Crouser quickly made a name for himself at Oregon, when he became the first college freshman ever to win the NCAA javelin title, with a mark of 274'7".
 That throw earned Brian a top-three national ranking.

 Battling injuries his sophomore and junior track seasons, Crouser was able to pull through, and win the Pac-10 javelin crown his junior year with a toss of 272'7".
 He was able to repeat this his senior year, where he once again won the Pac-10 javelin championship, with a throw of 283'8".

 On May 5, 1985, Brian set an all-time collegiate record with a throw of 312'0".